schein-cyber/Quantum-Tomography-And-Bell-Test-/README.md

 Preview of the 4 webcams, presented on the computer.

-## Quantum Tomography And Bell Test Raw Data.zip
+## Raw Data - Quantum Tomography And Bell Test Raw Data.zip
 ### Description
 This is a zip file that contains the raw data extracted by the video analyzer codes - "Quantum Tomography - Raw Data Extraction.py" and "Bell Test - Raw Data Extraction.py" - for all the videos we took.
 When uncompressed, 19 .npz files containing the extracted data are obtained.
 The files are in the same format as the codes in this repository save them in.